70aa-editCROPSQUARE2.jpg

 Research Assistant

-Donny applies a variety of bioinformatics pipelines to large datasets to reveal biological pathways involved in ALS and FTD.
+Donny applies a variety of bioinformatics pipelines to large datasets to reveal biological pathways involved in ALS and FTD, at The University of Queensland.

 TDP-43 inclusions RSG flat FOR WEBSITE SMALL IMAGE.jpg